AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 # Channels {#channels}

-TVE Dashboard channels are the primary sources of video content provided by Multichannel Video Programming Distributors (MVPDs).
-These channels are characterized by their unique addresses and provide subscribers with continuous access to a specific range of content through Set-Top Box (STB).

 When you log in to the TVE Dashboard, you can customize the settings for channels associated with a specific programmer.

 To configure channels in the TVE Dashboard, navigate to the **Channels** tab under **Configurations** in the left panel.